R. D. Blackmore: His works, his reputation, and death

 His wife's health began to deteriorate and became critical by the beginning of January 1888, and she died at the end of that month.
 The funeral was held on 3 February 1888 in Teddington Parish Church, and she was buried in Teddington Cemetery.
 After her death, Blackmore was looked after by her nieces, Eva and Adalgisa Pinto-Leite.
-Blackmore died at Teddington on 20 January 1900 after a long and painful illness, and was buried next to his wife, as per his request.
+Blackmore died at Teddington on 20 January 1900 after a long and painful illness, and at his request was buried next to his wife.
 His final letter was to his sister Ellen, who likewise was suffering a terminal illness.
 Blackmore movingly ended his short Christmas letter of 1899 as follows: